 - Most of the plot for Freelancer is fairly mundane in nature.
 Although a conspiracy about alien artefacts is present, much of the plot focuses on political intrigue and the criminal world note .
 The reveal of who are behind the conspiracy, however, kicks this trope into gear.
 Afterwards, the story becomes entirely focused on the Nomads, the Dom'Kovash that created them and the Eldritch Location they reside in, including a Dyson Sphere that seems utterly incomprehensibly huge compared to everything else the player encountered up until that point.

-- The Kirby series did this with Kirby's Adventure, which seemed to be a similarly cutesy followup to Kirby's Dream Land... right up until it's revealed the Star Rod you were reassembling was actually the only keeping the Nightmare Wizard, a living personification of Nightmares, trapped in the Fountain of Dreams (which was King Dedede's true goal this entire time).
+- Kirby's Adventure: The game, at first, seems to be a cutesy followup to Kirby's Dream Land... right up until the climax, when it's revealed the Star Rod you were reassembling is actually the only thing keeping the Nightmare Wizard, a living personification of Nightmares, trapped in the Fountain of Dreams (which was King Dedede's true goal this entire time).
 Notably, ever since that game, the Kirby franchise has had an Eldritch Abomination as the final boss, usually (but not always) as a plot twist, whereas King Dedede only remains a central antagonist in spinoffs and even there, it's more about Dedede trying to settle his grudge with Kirby.

 - Halo owes this theme to its spiritual predecessor, Marathon.
 The game starts as a fairly straightforward alien conflict aside from a few esoteric themes.
 The first two games have you fighting a conventional war against alien slavers.
 It is hinted that there is some greater chaos towards the end of Marathon 2, but only in the context of what appears to be a mere creation myth on part of the aliens' slaves that misinterpreted a historic alien war that took place on their homeworld as being the work of the gods.
 Come Marathon Infinity, and the stakes of the first two games become positively trivial as you sacrifice entire timelines in a battle against this all-consuming monstrosity that is heavily implied to be a W'rkn'cacnter, as in Pathways into Darkness.